How to take baby passport 2×2 inches size from home

 6. Frame the photo like this and snap away!

 If you know how to use basic photo editing software, you don’t even have to frame the photo perfectly because you can always crop and edit later.
 Just keep snapping away until you get the right shot!
+It may take a few tries to get the perfect photo for a baby.

 7. Make sure the baby/child is looking directly at the camera with a straight face as possible.